Get insider access

 1. Best Bluetooth Headset For Phone Calls

-The best Bluetooth headset for phone calls we've tested is the Bose 700 Headphones Wireless.
-While they're slowly being discontinued in favor of the Bose QuietComfort Ultra Headphones Wireless, you can still find them new at certain retailers.
-Their integrated mic performs very well, so your voice sounds clear and natural, even if you're calling from a noisier environment.
+The best Bluetooth headset for phone calls we've tested is the Bose QuietComfort Headphones Wireless.
+Their integrated mic performs well, with very good noise handling performance, so your voice sounds clear and natural, even if you're calling from a noisier environment.
 Thanks to their ANC system, these headphones also do an exceptional job blocking background noise, like chatty coworkers, which is handy if you work in a noisy office.
-If you need to take calls throughout the day, their battery lasts over 20 hours continuously, and their auto-off timer can help conserve battery life if you forget to turn them off.
+If you need to take calls throughout the day, their battery lasts over 25 hours continuously, and their auto-off timer can help conserve battery life if you forget to turn them off.

 You can pair them with your PC and smartphone simultaneously, and their companion app offers a graphic EQ if you want to adjust their sound profile.
 That said, if you're looking for headphones optimized for Microsoft Teams or Unified Communication (UC) software, it's worth checking out the Jabra Evolve2 85 Wireless.
-Their flip-out boom mic does a better job of isolating your voice from background noise, and thanks to their dedicated control scheme Teams and UC software, they're also well-suited for call centers and remote work.
-However, they're more expensive and make your voice sound less full-bodied than the Bose.
+Their flip-out boom mic reproduces the fullness in your voice a bit better, and thanks to their dedicated control scheme for Teams and UC software, they're also well-suited for call centers and remote work.
+However, they're more expensive and don't reduce ambient noise as well as the Bose.
 They also frequently go in and out of stock on Amazon, though they're often available directly from the manufacturer or smaller retailers.

 You can check out our recording to hear what speech sounds like through the Bose.
 Or, if you want to hear how it handles background noise, you can listen to our recordings taken in quiet and loud environments.